PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 }
 ```

-Here we extended the horizontal axis tick line to fill the chart's vertical space, and the vertical axis tick line to fill its horizontal space, adding extra 10 pixels to cross the domain line.
+Here, we extended the horizontal axis tick line to fill the chart's vertical space, and the vertical axis tick line to fill its horizontal space, adding an extra 10 pixels to cross the domain line.

 Reload the file in your browser.
 What do you see?
 It seems that the tick lines indeed grew longer, but they moved offscreen.
-In _Figure 5_ we extended the viewport to show all four quadrants, and you can see that they grew down and to the left.
+In _Figure 5_, we extended the viewport to show all four quadrants, and you can see that they grew down and to the left.
 The lines need to be moved in the other direction.

 ![First attempt at extending the tick lines](./images/figure-5.png)

 _Figure 5 – First attempt at extending the tick lines.
 Use `view-1.3.1.js` to see this effect._

 The ticks grew left and down.
 To make them occupy the chart area, we need to move them up and right.
-The _x_-axis ticks should start at the top margin, so its vertical position is `dim.margin.h`.
-The _y_-axis starts at the right margin, which is the position `dim.w - dim.margin.w`.
+The _x_-axis ticks should start at the top margin, so the vertical position is `dim.margin.h`.
+The _y_-axis starts at the right margin, which is the `dim.w - dim.margin.w` position.
 Call the following code at the end of `drawAxes()` (or replace the original transforms) to apply these changes:

 ```js
 d3.select(".x-axis")